 About Sharon G.E.
 Washington, Ed.D., MPH

-Sharon G.E.
+Dr. Sharon G.E.
 Washington is renowned for engaging diverse audiences on the complex intersections of race, historical trauma, social inequality and justice, and the impact of these factors on health outcomes.
-An award-winning educator, Sharon creates and instructs courses and trainings reflecting the deliberate use of educational settings as safe spaces for healing from the social and cultural trauma of racism, sexism, homophobia, and other forms of oppression that limit the capacity of the human spirit, so that learners may use that power to heal the world.
+An award winning educator, Sharon creates and instructs courses and trainings reflecting the deliberate use of educational settings as safe spaces for healing from the social and cultural trauma of racism, sexism, homophobia, and other forms of oppression that limit the capacity of the human spirit, so that learners may use that power to heal the world.

-Sharon received her Bachelor of Arts in African American Studies from Temple University and her Master of Public Health from the Columbia University Mailman School of Public Health.
-Sharon earned her Doctorate of Education at Teachers College of Columbia University, where her research explored medical students self-rating of preparedness to engage in effective cross-cultural care.
+Sharon is a Gates Millennium Scholar, class of 2003, and Immediate Past President of the Gates Millennium Scholars Alumni Association, a network of over 20,000 diverse millennial scholars and professionals.
+She received her Bachelor of Arts in African American Studies from Temple University and her Master of Public Health from the Columbia University Mailman School of Public Health.
+Sharon earned her Doctorate in Education at Teachers College of Columbia University, where her research explored medical students self-rating of preparedness to engage in effective cross-cultural care.

 Sutter Santa Rosa Family Medicine Residency, Santa Rosa, CA

 Sutter Santa Rosa Regional Hospital, Santa Rosa, CA

 Columbia University School of Nursing, New York, NY

 Columbia University Office of Equal Opportunity and Affirmative Action, New York, NY